Working (Terkel book): References in popular culture

 In July 2009, The Second City ETC opened their 33rd revue, Studs Terkel's Not Working, honoring the writer in the year following his death.
 The revue, like Terkel's book, focused on the lives of ordinary people.

 Singer/songwriter James Taylor wrote a song called "Millworker" which was released on his 1979 album Flag.
 On his 2002 DVD Pull Over, Taylor explains that a story about a woman in a shoe manufacturing plant in Massachusetts, described in the book, inspired the song.

 In the television series The Facts of Life, Working is one of the books parents wanted to ban in the episode "Read No Evil".

 On Sept.
 5, 2019, podcast The Radio Diaries, produced by Radiotopia on PRX, released an episode called "The Working Tapes of Studs Terkel."
 In it, Terkel's taped interviews with working people are played and examined.

+On April 27, 2023, Netflix announced a limited series titled "Working: What We Do All Day" (hosted by Barack Obama), which is inspired by this book.